underdogliu/underdogliu/README.md

 When I'm not working, I love running 🏃, basketball 🏀, football ⚽️, and heavy lifting 🏋️.

-- 🔭 I’m currently trying to survive from a PhD degree on speech processing.
+- 🔭 I’m currently trying to survive and obtain a PhD degree on speech processing.
 My main research interests are speaker verification and speech recognition.
 - 🌱 I’m currently learning how to program in Rust and Julia.
 Also trying to recap C++ by seeking some mini projects.
 - 👯 I’m looking to collaborate on everything.
 I'm a team player in general.
 - 🤔 I’m looking for help with programming and better enginnering practice.